QubizSolutions/InternshipCourses/Angular2/angular2.md

 Angular 2 is the next version of Google’s massively popular MV* framework for building complex applications in the browser (and beyond).

-Angular 2 comes with almost everything you need to build a complicated frontend web or mobile apps, from powerful templates to fast rendering, data management, HTTP services, form handling, and so much more.
+Angular 2 comes with almost everything you need to build a complex frontend web or mobile apps, from powerful templates to fast rendering, data management, HTTP services, form handling, and so much more.

 ## Angular basics